neerajasridhar1992/helloworldflask/README.md

 4. **Defining the Kubernetes Deployment/Secrets/ConfigMaps:**

    * The Kubernetes deployment was configured to use two containers:
-     1. Hello-Server Container: Runs the Flask application, using environment variables (such as database credentials) provided via Kubernetes secrets and ConfigMaps.
+     i.
+Hello-Server Container: Runs the Flask application, using environment variables (such as database credentials) provided via Kubernetes secrets and ConfigMaps.
-     2. Cloud SQL Proxy Container: A sidecar container that securely connects the application to the Cloud SQL instance using the service account credentials.
+     ii.
+Cloud SQL Proxy Container: A sidecar container that securely connects the application to the Cloud SQL instance using the service account credentials.
-     3. Secret.yaml: Database credentials were loaded using Kubernetes Secrets.
+     iii.
+Secret.yaml: Database credentials were loaded using Kubernetes Secrets.
 While Kubernetes Secrets provides base64 encoding for the data, this method is not secure enough for sensitive information.
 For better security, it is advisable to use a dedicated secrets management solution like HashiCorp Vault or Google Cloud Secret Manager, which offers encryption and more secure handling of sensitive data.
-     4. Google Service Account Credentials: An environment variable was set up for the Google credentials linked to the service account created via Terraform.
+     iv.
+Google Service Account Credentials: An environment variable was set up for the Google credentials linked to the service account created via Terraform.
 These credentials are needed to connect to the Cloud SQL Proxy.
 The credentials were generated using the following gcloud CLI command:

         gcloud iam service-accounts keys create credentials.json \--iam-account=sql-access2@YOUR\_PROJECT\_ID.iam.gserviceaccount.com